-- 18th century table manners.
+- Students enact 18th century table manners.

-- Behavior in the presence of adults.
+- Students enact behavior in the presence of adults.

 - Discuss the difference between then and now.

 EQ: How does a primary source help us understand the past?
-What the limitations of a personal written account vs. a legal document?

 - Pairs examine original 1722 will of Andrew Hendrickson.